wonjun0608/ajax-calendar-app/README.md

 ## Extended Features

 ### Event Tagging & Filtering
-Events can be categorized using tags such as **Work, Meeting, Event,** and **Other**.
+ We added a tagging function that lets users categorize their events as Work, Event, Meeting, or Other.
-If no tag is selected, a default tag (**Work**) is assigned automatically.
+ When a user adds a new event, if no tag is selected, the system automatically assigns the default tag “Work.”
-Users can dynamically filter events by tag using checkbox controls, making it easy to focus on specific types of activities.
+ On the main calendar view, there are checkbox filters for each tag type displayed above the calendar.
+ When the page first loads, bascially every tags are selected by default, showing every event.
+ The user can then toggle the checkboxes to display only the categories they want to see.

 ### Group Events
-Users can create shared group events that appear on multiple users’ calendars.
+In addition to personal events, users can create shared group events that appear on multiple users’ calendars.
+When adding an event, the creator can select **“Save as Group Event”** and enter the usernames of other participants separated by commas.
+The system stores the event in the events table and links each participant’s `user_id` through a `group_events` table, allowing the event to appear on all participants’ calendars.
-Group events are marked with **[Group]** and are editable only by the event creator to maintain consistency.
-Participants may remove the event from their own calendar without affecting others.
+Group events are marked with **[Group]** to distinguish them from personal events.
+To avoid inconsistencies, only the event creator can edit group event details such as the title, time, date, or color.
+However, each participant may remove the group event from their own calendar without affecting others.

 ### Calendar Sharing
-Users can share their entire calendar with other users by username.
-Shared users can view all events from the owner’s calendar within their own calendar view.
+Users can share their entire calendar with other users through a **Share Calendar** section on the page.
+By entering another user’s username and clicking the Share button, the system links the two accounts in the database, allowing the shared user to view all events from the owner’s calendar within their own calendar view.

 ### Event Coloring